pH-7/Link2Payment/README.md

 Psst!
 It now works also with PayPal!
 Get easier your PayPal Payment Link than generating a paypal button through the old and painful Paypal website.

+**Link2Payment** is based on the same code (little bit improved though) than another startup idea called "[MyNewDream.eu](https://github.com/pH-7/MyDreamLife.eu)"

-The website is based on a homemade lightweight PHP framework (ideal for very small web apps).
+The project is based on a homemade lightweight PHP framework (ideal for very small web apps).
 Feel free to use it if you like it :smiley:

 ![Payment2Link](screenshots/Stripe-Payment-Link-Link2Payment.png)